pascalstockert/cockpit-js/README.md

-# Cockpit-js
+# @pasu/cockpit-client
-Cockpit-js is an unofficial API client for [Cockpit CMS](https://getcockpit.com), which is licensed under the [MIT License](https://github.com/agentejo/cockpit/blob/next/LICENSE).
+cockpit-client is an unofficial API client for [Cockpit CMS](https://getcockpit.com), which is licensed under the [MIT License](https://github.com/agentejo/cockpit/blob/next/LICENSE).

 The aim for this package is to get you away from having to write queries yourself, while retaining the necessary flexibility of filtering, sorting and shaping the data you need.